andyfitzsuse/andyfitz.github.io/story.md

 * Father diagnosed with cancer
 * Released amazing API service Make.cm

+## what next?

 My Daugher Olive, My son Alby are both learning and growing more every day.

 The world has become software and those who contribute to it are being rewarded in new ways

+A lot has changed since I started this journey.
+We're not all living in lawnmowerman style virtual reality networks - but we are closer than ever.

+I can't wait.
+Maybe I should get some exercise.